tuobangli/author_ber7/README.md

-resend visiting student researcher, change the expression.
+resend visiting student researcher, change the expression, more linking to the research.

-6
+13